 Referrals are made to the Local Authority in which the child lives.
-This will usually be Bromley, however the DSL holds the contact details for all other Local Authorities in which our pupils may live.

 Contact details for Local Authority Children's Social Care are in the Key Contacts section.

 Referrals should be made initially by telephone and then followed up with a written referral within 24 hours.